 Aggression – becoming aggressive or dominant with you, particularly when you are getting ready to leave the house.

-Anxiety – signs of anxiety could include fear of loud noises or strangers visiting, as well as excessive grooming, which can be a cry for more attention.
+Anxiety – signs of anxiety could include fear of loud noises or strangers visiting and excessive grooming, which can be a cry for more attention.

 Vocalization – communicating unhappiness at your departure with loud vocalizations.

-Marking and Destruction – moving or wrecking household objects while your gone, or squatting and spraying – leaving feces and urine in obvious places while you are gone might be your cat’s way of conveying their unhappiness.
+Marking and Destruction – moving or wrecking household objects while you are gone, or squatting and spraying – leaving feces and urine in prominent places while you are gone might be your cat’s way of conveying their unhappiness.

 How Do I Know If My Ragdoll Is Happy?